ulad-litvin/yac_assembly/README.md

 ```

 It contains:
-- `ref_assembly.py`: python script that does the reference assembly;
+- `ref_assembly.py`: python script that does the reference-guided assembly;
-- [weeSAM tool](https://github.com/centre-for-virus-research/weeSAM): tool that provides you with coverage statistics;
-- `environment.yaml`: list of tools that will be installed by conda when you create a new environment;
+- `environment.yaml`: list of required tools and dependencies;
 - `example_dataset`: test dataset.

 This folder should be the place where you run your analysis.

-### 3. create a new conda environment
+### 3. create a conda environment

 To perform the reference-guided assembly you need to install several bioinformatic tools and their dependencies.
 This command creates a new conda environment called `yac_assembly`, downloads and installs all required tools (make sure that Miniconda is installed).